LockedCode

 Relationship to OpenCode

-LockedCode is a fork of OpenCode (MIT License).
-It tracks upstream development and selectively merges new features and fixes.
-All original OpenCode capabilities — provider integrations, TUI, LSP support, MCP, client/server architecture, plugin system — are fully preserved.
+LockedCode is a standalone project built on OpenCode (MIT License).
+It selectively merges upstream features and fixes.
+All original OpenCode capabilities — provider integrations, TUI, LSP support, client/server architecture — are preserved, with security-incompatible features removed or hardened (mDNS removed, plugins disabled by default, server auth required, parent directory config injection eliminated).

 vs OpenCode